samweldon9393/Internship-Search-Database/README.md

 ├── schema.sql # SQL file containing CREATE TABLE statements
 ├── insert.py # Script for inserting new records
-├── count.py # Script for quickly seeing how many applications are in the db ├── visualize.py # Script for generating plots from query results ├── requirements.txt # Python dependencies
+├── count.py # Script for quickly seeing how many applications are in the database ├── visualize.py # Script for generating plots from query results ├── requirements.txt # Python dependencies
 └── README.md # Project documentation